 - Bake: Bake gratin, uncovered, for 20-25 minutes minutes, or until the top is golden brown.

-How to make brussels sprouts gratin step by step photos
+Making brussel sprouts with cheese: step by step photos

 (Don’t forget to scroll down for the in-depth measurements and instructions in the complete printable recipe card at the bottom of the post!)

-Can you make brussels sprouts au gratin in advance?
+Can you make this au gratin recipe in advance?

 This brussels sprouts recipe can easily be prepared a day ahead of time!